open-pioneer/trails-openlayers-base-packages/src/packages/result-list/README.md

 The `ResultList` will render the specified columns in the order in which they are given.

 `input.formatOptions` is being used to specify how numbers and dates are formatted.
-You can provide `maxDecimalPlaces` and `dateTimeFormatOptions` and these settings are applied for all table cells that have no `render` function configured and matches the corresponding type.
+You can provide `numberOptions` and `dateOptions` and these settings are applied for all table cells that have no `render` function configured and matches the corresponding type.

 Consider a set of features which all have the properties `name` and `age`.